Gemmayze St FOH Briefing

 Kids - we serve a few children at Gemmayze St. Please ask the parent or guardian what the child would like to eat, i.e a small soup, small main and dessert, or perhaps they want to skip the soup.
 Please do not give small children full portions of food, it is too much and they can’t eat it all.

-*if you are asked for gluten free or peanut allergies, just speak with the kitchen about modifications we can make.
+*if you are asked for gluten free, peanut or other allergies, just speak with the kitchen about modifications we can make.
+We don’t cater for all allergies, every night.

 We serve 3 courses

-Allocated tables – most FOH staff are allocated a table or tables to look after.
-It is your job to look after these tables and to make sure everyone is looked after, gets their food, water and has the necessary cutlery.
-Remember why we are here and be aware that you may be making someone’s day by engaging in conversation with them.
+Allocated tables – most FOH staff are allocated two tables to look after.
+It is your job to make sure the guests on these tables gets their food and water and have the necessary cutlery.
+We also encourage you to engage in conversation with the guests on your tables - remember why we are here and be aware that you may be making someone’s day by simply asking how there's was.

 Teaming Up: We have found the best system is to have a new or newish person team up with someone experienced.
 Teams of two will be allocated 2 or 3 tables between them and they will serve tables in order.
 This means people on each table receive their food at the same or similar times and nobody is left waiting.